 Once we have made a decision you can start your employment with a new start job.
 That means that your employer is paid to employ you.

 We recommend that you and the employer draw up an employment contract that describes what applies to your job.

 How we make a decision

 When we have received the employer’s application and your responses in the form on My Pages (or on a paper form) we will investigate and assess whether you belong to the target group for new start jobs.
 For example, if you are a new immigrant or have been absent from working life for a long time, you may belong to the target group.

 The employer must also meet certain conditions, for example having no tax debts passed on to the Swedish Enforcement Authority or significant records of non-payment.

 - The new start job scheme is a government “compensation” scheme in the form of a credit to the employer’s tax account with the Swedish Tax Agency for your employment.

 - The new start job does not affect your wages, working hours or the length of your employment.

-- You are entitled to the wage that is stated in the employer’s collective agreement.
-If the employer does not have a collective agreement, you shall still receive a wage that is equivalent to the level in the collective agreement.
+- You are entitled to the salary specified in the employer’s collective agreement.
+If the employer does not have a collective agreement, you should still receive a salary that is equivalent to the collective agreement in the industry.